nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <!-- @@author -->

 ### 3.3.
 Favourite Features
-This section provides the instruction for all features categorised under the main feature of personalisation of application to your needs.
+This section provides instructions for all features categorised under the main feature of personalisation of application to your needs.

 <div style="page-break-after: always;"></div>